-The Post 9/11 GI Bill Enrollment Status is used by applicants to see what information has been received by the VA from their school.
-It does not provide a “status” of their benefit.
+The Download VA Letters tool is used by Veterans to download documents validating their Veteran status and eligibility for various benefits.

 The scope of work required for MVP includes existing functionality on eBenefits, plus a printable certificate of eligibility (COE) feature.